Skip to main content

 • music

-The game's music is generally well-received, with some players appreciating the soundtrack and its nostalgic feel, while others note its repetitiveness due to a limited number of tracks.
-Despite the lack of variety, the music contributes positively to the overall experience, complementing the gameplay effectively.
+The game's music is generally considered decent, with some players appreciating the soundtrack while others find it repetitive due to a limited number of tracks.
+Despite the music's lack of variety, it complements the gameplay well, and some players even prefer to listen to alternative albums while playing.
+Overall, while the music may not be the standout feature, it contributes positively to the gaming experience.

 • “There is nothing wrong with the music, but it does get repetitive due to a lack of tracks and variety.”